Roboy/Xylophone-Recording/docs/RoboyXylophoneRecording/LibrariesAndExternalSoftware.rst

 - `MIDIMonitor <https://www.snoize.com/MIDIMonitor/>`_ (Midi Testing - Midi Monitor MacOSX)
 - `loopMIDI <http://www.tobias-erichsen.de/software/loopmidi.html>`_ (Midi Testing - Midi Loopback Driver)
 - `Jack2 <https://github.com/jackaudio/jack2>`_ (Midi via Ethernet)

--  All libraries and models which were used from external sources are inside the ThirdParty folder.
+All libraries and models which were used from external sources are inside the ThirdParty folder:

-The lightsaber or laserSword model was downloaded from https://github.com/jjxtra/UnityLightsaber.git. darth_vaders fighter, tieFighters, xwing were downloaded from https://clara.io/ and https://free3d.com/.
+- the lightsaber or laserSword model were downloaded from `https://github.com/jjxtra/UnityLightsaber.git <https://github.com/jjxtra/UnityLightsaber.git>`_
+- darth_vaders fighter, tieFighters, xwing were downloaded from `clara.io <https://clara.io/>`_ and `free3d.com <https://free3d.com/>`_

+All textures we used for our own models are inside the Materials folder:

+- the xylophone texture is from `textures.com <https://www.textures.com/download/woodfine0011/19680>`_